cindydeng1991/Wavelet-Domain-Style-Transfer-for-an-Effective-Perception-distortion-Tradeoff-in-Single-Image-Super-/README.md

 In the third step, the LL sub-band generated in the first step is further enhanced by VDSR network.
 Note that the network needs to be re-trained for different wavelet filters.
 The model provided is trained for haar filter only.

 In the fourth step, the generated LL and high-frequency sub-bands are re-combined into an image using inverse SWT by running ISWT.m.

+The style transfer software code is modified based on https://github.com/hwalsuklee/tensorflow-style-transfer.
+The NRQM score is calculated using the matlab code provided by PIRM challenge https://www.pirm2018.org/PIRM-SR.html.